Egyptians protest after draft constitution raced through

 But the opposition cried foul.
 Liberals, leftists, Christians, more moderate Muslims and others had withdrawn from the assembly, saying their voices were not being heard.

-Even in the mosque where Mursi said Friday prayers some opponents chanted "Mursi: void" before sympathizers surrounded him shouting in support, journalists and a security source said.
+Even in the mosque where Mursi said Friday prayers some opponents chanted "Mursi: void" before sympathisers surrounded him shouting in support, journalists and a security source said.

 Tens of thousands gathered across the country, filling Tahrir Square and hitting the streets in Alexandria and other cities, responding to opposition calls for a big turnout.
 Rival demonstrators clashed after dark in Alexandria and the Nile Delta town of Al-Mahala Al-Kobra, some hurling rocks in anger.